joshpensky/mac-setup/README.md

 ## Contents

+### Homebrew
+I use Homebrew to install and manage packages, such as node, npm, git, and python.
+This automatically sets brew up and installs the packages.

 ### Bash + Vim
 I use a few different profiles and configs for both Bash and Vim, either for updating my shell prompt or setting Vim's syntax to on by default.